 Health Benefits of Tomatoes

-Tomatoes contain wast number of beneficial micronutrients, antioxidants and other compounds which improve health and well-being.
-They are low calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.
+Tomatoes contain a wast number of beneficial micronutrients, antioxidants, and other compounds that improve health and well-being.
+They are low-calorie food with low glycemic index and hence low glycemic load and can be consumed fresh or processed.

 Nutritional Values of Tomatoes

 The nutritional values of tomatoes are given in the following table.
 Values are for 100g of edible tomatoes - note that these values changes and that they are average values of most present nutrients.

 Dietary Fibers 1g

 Vitamin C 13mg

 Phytosterols 7 mg

 Of course, many other vitamins and minerals are present, but their amounts are below 10% of RDA in 100g of tomatoes.

 Tomatoes are mostly water, they contain only 18 kcal per 100g of edible portion.
 With 1g of dietary fibers, they are low calorie, high volume food, highly recommended for weight management.
 Also, vitamins A, C, and K, plus other vitamins and minerals help maintain overall health.